nssafir/M.S.-Thesis/nathan_safir/main.rst

 Hardware
 =========

-Every experiment discussed was run on the Quinn Research Group’s Rocinante server, which contains 4 NVIDIA GeForce RTX 2080 Ti GPUs.
+The server used for running the experiments contains 4 NVIDIA GeForce RTX 2080 Ti GPUs.
 Using the Weights and Biases sweep API, we parallelize the experiments such that four experiments run simletaneously on one GPU each.